Index

 • Climate chamber

 We furthermore have access to the great arsenal of equipment of the Meyer, the Bachmann and the Vogel group (see LINKS) including a SQUID magnetometer and powder XRD.
-The colleauges are gratefully acknowledged for granting us access.
+The colleagues are gratefully acknowledged for granting us access.

 Open positions